Can a crystal be the ground state of a Bose system?: Mathematical substantiation

+It is a translationally invariant anisotropic solution.
+We denote the anisotropy of function (\ref{1-5b}) by a vector $\textbf{k}_{r}$ (this is the reciprocal lattice vector with the nonzero smallest components).
+It is known that GS of a liquid or a gas is described by an isotropic WF (\ref{1-5}), (\ref{1-2full}) \cite{jastrow1955,woo1972,feenberg1974,bz1956,fey1972,yuv1} (we consider the function (\ref{1-2full}) to be isotropic).
+It was assumed in a number of works that, at some critical density $\rho=\rho_{c},$ the liquid solution (\ref{1-5}), (\ref{1-2full}) spontaneously transforms into a crystalline solution (\ref{1-5}), (\ref{1-5b}) \cite{mcmillan1965,chester1970,reatto1995,reatto2009}.

+Let us clarify which of functions (\ref{1-1}), (\ref{1-4}) and (\ref{1-5}), (\ref{1-5b}) can be the solution for a crystal.
 In order to verify the bulk structure of solutions, we can use any boundary conditions (BCs).
-Let us test the crystal solutions (\ref{1-1}), (\ref{1-4}) for periodic BCs.
+Let us test the crystal solutions (\ref{1-1}), (\ref{1-4}), and (\ref{1-5}), (\ref{1-5b}) for periodic BCs.
 The periodic system is translationally invariant, which yields two consequences. (i) The properties of a system on a ring must not change at a rotation of the ring.
 This holds provided that, at a displacement of the system as a whole by the radius-vector $\delta \textbf{r}\rightarrow \textbf{0}$, WF of the system is multiplied by a constant:

 (ii) Since

 relation (\ref{1-6}) yields